• Home

 Day 2 Practice perspective drawing questions Interpretation of pictorial compositions Logarithms

-Day 4 Aesthetics, color texture, harmony, and contrast Visualizing different sides of 3D objects Trigonometry
+Day 4 Aesthetics, colour texture, harmony, and contrast Visualizing different sides of 3D objects Trigonometry

 Day 5 Conceptualization and Visualization through structuring objects in memory Analytical Reasoning Coordinate Geometry